the-teachingRSE-project/competencies/competencies.md

   since the contributed code has to be understood by others.
 Interacting with project members depends on the TEAM skill.
-Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's code of conduct, and some knowledge of popular software licences like e.g. the GPL.
+Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's code of conduct, and some knowledge of popular software licences like e.g., the GPL.
 - When or why to keep repositories private.
 This decision requires knowledge in the RC, to understand when it makes sense to open up or close down a repository.
   The USERS, TEAM and sometimes SP skills are required to make this decision.